mssalvatore/ln2/README.md

 that will change that [<img
 src="https://www.wppluginsforyou.com/wp-content/uploads/2020/05/tooltips.png"
-width="15px" />](## "Besides, I don't want to spend my mental cycles using a mneumonic device every time I need to use `ln`.
+width="15px" />](## "Besides, I don't want to spend my mental cycles using a mnemonic device every time I need to use `ln`.
 I'd prefer not to have to think about it because it behaves the way I expect it to.").

 To make matters worse, the man pages add more confusion.